DejanVukas/ReadTheDocsProject/DWDM/Components.rst

 #.
 Optical protection (50/50 splitter)
 #.
 Optical performance monitoring (99/1 splitter)

 Optical protection - split your signal in half and send down two different fiber paths.
-On the RX side use and optical switch with power monitoring capabilities on the receiver, have it automatically pick from the strongest signal.
+On the RX side use an optical switch with power monitoring capabilities on the receiver, have it automatically pick from the strongest signal.

 Optical performance monitoring - tap 1% of the signal and run it to a spectrum analyzer.

-44:55